qingfeng0820/easyauth/README.rst

         FILTER_FIELDS = ('company__name', ...)
         SEARCH_FIELDS = (...)
         ORDERING_FIELDS = ('company__name', ...)
+        # You can have no implementation of this class (just add 'pass' in this class) if you just want to trial.

 3).
 Add your own models, serializers, views
     - modify {your_app_name}/models.py to add your own models